 Myofascial Release (MFR)

-The initial concepts of Myofascial Release (MFR) appears to have been developed by the medical doctor and founder of Osteopathic Medicine, Andrew Still.
+The initial concepts of Myofascial Release (MFR) appear to have been developed by the medical doctor and founder of Osteopathic Medicine, Andrew Still.
 However, there have been other well-known contributions to Myofascial Release (MFR) techniques notably by Ida Rolf (Rolfing).
 In brief, Myofascial Release (MFR) is a method of assessing and treating dysfunctional tissues, with the aim of restoring normal or as near normal tissue function.
 Fascia and the fascial network play are a large part in the theory behind the technique and its development.
 However, actual research relating to the field of fascia is a relatively recent area of study.

 Fascia and its relevance